adriandecola/phys_lab_physics/README.md

 The labs are as follows:
 ------------------------
-C Lab- Measuring the Speed of Light \n
+C Lab- Measuring the Speed of Light
 G Lab- Measuring the Gravitational Constant
 CAP Lab- Measuring the Capacitance of Different Materials HD Lab- Measuring the Mass of a Neutron